That’s how Frank Yiannas, FDA food policy Deputy Commissioner, describes the issue of food waste in the United States.

 In reality, rather than regimented and boring, meal planning can actually be a fun way to add variety, maximize your time, and minimize food costs.
 At the same time, planning your meals can reduce the amount of food you waste.

 Planning your week’s meals ahead of time makes for fewer trips to the grocery store, fewer impulse buys that end up getting tossed, and fewer surprises when you clean out your fridge.

 Check out the Top10 guide to meal planning to put together a meal plan optimized for you!

 If meal planning doesn’t work for you, a meal kit delivery service gives you all the convenience and virtually eliminates the hassle, and the waste.

-You can get exactly enough food for your house as well as the recipes you know your family will eat.
+You can get exactly enough food for your house as well as the recipes you know your family will eat (check out some examples, like Dinnerly's menu).
 With the wide variety of delivery services to choose from, you can always find something for your budget, your health needs, and your time.

 Plus, there’s no guesswork with how much to buy and you’re never left scratching your head wondering what to do with the ingredients you don’t use up.
 Food waste becomes a thing of the past when you’ve got a good meal delivery routine going!

 For the best meal delivery, make sure it fits with your diet and health goals.
 Optimize time, minimize waste, and see which meal delivery program gets the best reviews.

 Freezing food before it goes bad is the most straightforward way to minimize waste.
 Blanch vegetables by dipping them in hot water or steaming them for 30 seconds before freezing.
 This makes them taste fresher and last longer in the freezer.

 If you liken yourself to an urban homesteader, roll up your sleeves and try your hand at home canning.
 Cracking a jar of fruit canned at the peak of ripeness is always a delight months into the cold of winter.
 Preserved soups are great on the go options, too!